 Executive Leadership Forum an invaluable professional development opportunity for development professionals with 15 or more years in the field.
 The Executive Leadership Forum features a networking reception and panel of prominent leaders and philanthropists.
 Recent speakers include Paula Kerger (PBS), Ana Oliveira (New York Women’s Foundation) and Mary Schmidt Campbell (NYU Tisch); recent panel topics include “Managing Up/Being Managed Up: How CEOs Work Effectively with Board Members and Senior Staff” and “Leading with Vision and Passion: How Effective Board Members Motivate their Peers.”

-Insider Breakfast Tours invite WiD members to learn about the inner workings of some of NYC’s largest non profit organizations and for profit companies providing services to the non profit sector.
+Insider Breakfast Series invite WiD members to learn about the inner workings of some of NYC’s largest non profit organizations and for profit companies providing services to the non profit sector.
 These events are invaluable opportunities for organizations to make connections with some of the most promising talent in the non profit field.
 Past hosts include the Columbia University Development Office, Girls Scouts of the USA, CCS and NYU.

 President Council Programs